Sunday, January 19, 2025

 In the US, sugar-sweetened beverage consumption has decreased since 2000 due to many schools banning soda.

-However, the consumption of sports drinks has increased, as many schools have replaced soda with sports drinks that have sugar content comparable to soda.
+However, the consumption of sports drinks has increased, as many schools have replaced soda with drinks that have sugar content comparable to soda.

 Perhaps students recognize that sugary drinks should only be consumed occasionally and should not be a daily beverage choice, as sugary drinks are associated with many health issues.